 The mean weight of Eastern Zone lobsters has always been higher than those from the Western Zone due to faster growth rates in the eastern area.
 However, since 2012/13 (when CPUE peaked), the mean lobster weight has increased from 1.12 kg/lobster to the highest mean lobster weight on record for the Eastern Zone of 1.51kg/lobster in 2019/20 (Figure 22).
 This high mean lobster weight in combination with the CPUE decline during this period is indicative of a lack of a recent recruitment to the legal biomass combined with a pulse of larger lobsters that are growing through the size classes.
-The mean lobster weight decreased to 1.31kg in 2022/23.
-In combination with an increased CPUE and a broader spread of size classes evident in the length-frequency data this is indicative of the stock structure returning to a broader range of size classes.
-However the lack of undersize (as discussed in the previous section) creates doubt over whether this pattern will continue.
+The mean lobster weight increased to 1.42 kg in 2023/24 from 1.31kg in 2022/23.